smartholdem/SHIPs/README.md

 # SHIPs
 SmartHoldem Improvement Proposals.
 SHIPs propose and describe changes made to SmartHoldem Protocol.

-Having a SHIP here does not make it a formally accepted standard until its status becomes Final or Active.
+Having a SHIP here does not make it a formally accepted standard until its status becomes Active, Final or Active.

 | Number        | Title        | Author | Type  | Layer        | Status              |
 | ------------- | ------------ | ------ | ----- | ------------ | ------------------- |